Shashpal/Research_Codes/README.md

-Some of the research codes I have created, during my time as an undergraduate student and research assistant.
+Some of the research codes I have created, during my time as a research assistant at the University of Hong Kong.
 Please let me know if you wish to use my codes, and do not use them without my permission.